vennietweek/interview-questions-website/README.md

 1. `npm run build`: Create build directory
 2. `npm run server`: Runs the server on Port 3000
-3. `npm run start`: Runs the React app.
+3. `npm run start`: In another terminal, run the React app.
 When prompted to open in another port, select yes.
 This should open up localhost:3001, which is where testing should take place (Port 3000 also will display the app, but some components will not be rendered properly).